Travelling with children

 If possible, do not take infants or young children to areas where there is malaria.
 The effects of malaria are much more serious in children.
 Malaria medications available for children are limited.

-How can I prevent or treat traveller’s diarrhea?
+How can I prevent traveller’s diarrhea?

 For More Information